Want to follow along with this writing? Sign up Today, it's free and easy

 Woah, that was AMAZING.
 I really loved how at the end it says that they are all fools, because it shows how much she really believed in her and how much she loved her to still believe that she was the kind girl she was that tried to befriend her, all in all it was sad but very good.

-about 1 month ago Star (aka Bright Wrists) said:
+3 months ago Star (aka Bright Wrists) said:

 Hey there, R. Elliot!
 This title caught my eye, though a cover would do this story some good as well. c:

 --I'll start at the beginning and review as I go.--